savanu/stripe-testing-pi/README.md

 ## Use Cases

 Currently only contains the manual capture flow.
-FE confirms payment (places on hold on card) and BE captures payment (charges the card)
+FE confirms payment (places a hold on card) and BE captures payment (charges the card)